boettiger-lab/dfs-mdp/manuscript/revisions/revisions.md

  +  The methods and results from this paper indicate leverage points for policy changes that should be considered (or at least further explored) in order to promote farming with conservation practices.
 This takes a very theoretical methodology and turns into a tangible and applicable message.
  +  My takeaway is that, under really limited assumptions, most farms will bifurcate into highly diversified and monocultural categories.
 However, long term subsidies and increased land tenure could help farmers shift to better ecosystem states with more DPs.
  + The long-term incentive working more effectively to nudge farmers to positive practices.
 The inherent bifurcation (although we did find this relaxed with other forms of the ecosystem state to action relationship…) - see comment on that.
+ + As a policy/social science scholar, the key messages are that -- under really limited assumptions -- thresholds/tipping points do exist and can affect the capacity of farmers to adopt DFS.
+The bifurcated nature of the model runs are striking and pose a hypothesis that needs to be confirmed through empirical data (which is coming).
+I don't think policy-makers or social scientists have thought much in terms of tipping points in complex systems.
+So how policies can support efforts to guide farmers through tipping points toward diversified outcomes is a very good question -- and I am glad that the discussion section really emphasizes policy.

 **(4) What do you think of the current balance of focus?
 Are we too much 'general CNHS' and not enough 'agricultural systems', or the reverse?**

  +  Balance seems good to me
  +  I actually really like the balance of focus.
 I do think we need more citations and examples for the agricultural systems side of things.
 But I really like the framing.
  + good balance
+ + It's a very good balance in my opinion.
+The agricultural elements are very strong.
+I would not change the balance.

 **(5) opinion on the title? other suggestions?**